 If I’ve heard it once I’ve heard it a thousand times – patient education is extremely important, and after my first clinical rotation, I can attest that these words are true.

 While the obvious goal of physical therapy is to improve someone’s physical impairment/condition, the ultimate goal of physical therapy is to transition a patient from a dependent state into an informed, confident and capable manager of their own body.
 The only way that we can empower and inform patients is through clear, concise and honest patient education.

 Physical therapy is a teaching profession.
-Through education we have the ability to empower, inform and change a patient’s understanding, motivation and outlook on their body in a positive and transformative way, leading to better and longer lasting outcomes.
+Through education we have the ability to empower, inform and change a patient’s understanding, motivation and outlook on their body (and their story) in a positive and transformative way, leading to better and longer lasting outcomes.

-This first clinical rotation was full of learning experiences, many of which humbled me in ways I couldn’t have predicted (shout out to Dr. Zak Gabor (@simplestrengthphysio) who accurately told me I’d be eating some “humble pie”).
-I’m incredibly grateful for my mistakes, the lessons I’ve learned, the patients I’ve treated and the people who’ve helped me make the most of this first clinical rotation.
+This first clinical rotation was full of learning experiences, many of which humbled me in ways I couldn’t have predicted (shout out to Dr. Zak Gabor (@zakgabor.dpt) who accurately told me I’d be eating some “humble pie”).
+I’m incredibly grateful for the mistakes I’ve made, the lessons I’ve learned, the patients I’ve treated and the people who’ve helped me make the most of this first clinical rotation.

 It was nice to be out in the clinic full time, but now it’s back to the classroom for a few months before clinical rotation number two.
 I’d like to end this blog post with a quote that pertains not only to physical therapy but to all human interaction.